Coleshill, Oxfordshire

 Coleshill is a village and civil parish in the Vale of White Horse district of Oxfordshire, England.
 Coleshill was part of Berkshire until the 1974 boundary changes transferred it to Oxfordshire.
 The village is beside the River Cole, which forms both the western boundary of the parish and also the county boundary with Wiltshire.
-Coleshill is about 3 mi west of the market town of Faringdon, about 2 mi east of the Wiltshire town of Highworth.
+Coleshill is about 3 mi west of the market town of Faringdon, and about 2 mi east of the Wiltshire town of Highworth.
 The village is on the B4019 road that links the two towns.
 The 2011 Census recorded the population of the parish as 156.

 Toponym

 The toponym "Coleshill" is derived from the Old English kollr, meaning "head", "top" or "hill".
 It may be that the river was named after the hill, and then "hill" was added as a suffix to "Cole".
 The earliest known record of it is Colleshyll in a Saxon will dated 950.
 The Domesday Book of 1086 records it as Coleselle and Coleshalle.
 A document dated 1220 and included in the Book of Fees records it as Coleshull.
 Coleshull and Colleshulle were used from the 14th to the 16th century, before the current form came to be used.